wmbenedetto/examplify/README.md

 #### Does examplify work with included JavaScript files?

 Nope.
 It only works with inline script tags.
+It's really only designed to display short code samples.
+If you have an included JavaScript file, chances are it's too long to be a singular example anyway.

 #### What if I don't want the example to be inserted immediately after the `script` tag in the page?
 Can I tell examplify where to insert the tag?